akira25/satnogs-client-ansible/README.md

 * Run `ansible-playbook -i production/inventory/hosts site.yml`
 * Enjoy!

+## Purpose of this fork

+I strongly disagree on running docker on a raspberrypi to be a good idea.
+Thus, I reverted most changes into that direction in this repo.
+Instead, satnogs-client gets installed plain.

 ## Supported distributions and releases

 This Ansible playbook supports the following distributions and releases: